 All directors are expected to attend all regularly scheduled and special Board meetings, independent director meetings and committee meetings, as appropriate.
 The Board realizes that scheduling conflicts may arise from time to time which prevent a director from attending a particular meeting.
 However, it is the Board's explicit policy that each director shall give priority to his or her obligations to the Company.
 All directors who then held office attended the 2018 Annual Meeting of Stockholders.
-In fiscal year 2019, there was 100% attendance by each director at each of the four regularly scheduled Board meetings, and for directors serving on such committee meetings, and two regularly scheduled Corporate Governance & Nominations Committee meetings.
-As set forth in our Corporate Governance Guidelines, the Company's policy is to expect the resignation of any director who is absent from more than 25% of regularly scheduled Board meetings or committee meetings or committee meetings in a fiscal year.
+In fiscal year 2019, there was 100% attendance by each director at each of the four regularly scheduled Board meetings, and for directors serving on such committees, there was 100% attendance at the four regularly scheduled Audit Committee meetings, two regularly scheduled Compensation Committee meetings, and two regularly scheduled Corporate Governance & Nominations Committee meetings.
+As set forth in our Corporate Governance Guidelines, the Company's policy is to expect the resignation of any director who is absent from more than 25% of regularly scheduled Board meetings or committee meetings in a fiscal year.